 By learning about Nature's wild edible plants you gain knowledge about Alberta's landscapes.
 You can become part of the web of life.
 Our guides take you into the wild places to learn nature’s wisdom together.
 Sign up and re-wild yourself!

-Julie is an IGA certified hiking guide and nature educator.
+Julie is an IGA certified, professional hiking guide and nature educator.
 She has interpreted nature to elders, kids and adults in Southern Alberta for more than 25 years.
 Julie has explored the plants of the Prairie, Foothills, Montane, Sub-Alpine and Alpine eco-regions.
 Sharing her knowledge about the flowers, edible plants and the relationships of plants and animals in nature, is her passion.

 Her goal is to help you discover the wisdom of native plants, to be an explorer of Alberta's wild places and become a plant ally.

 Tim has been an outdoor professional for over 10 years, and has hiked and explored both the western parts of Canada and the United States.
 Originally from the Lower Nicola Indian Band that belongs to the Scw̓éxmx (“People of the Creeks”) a branch of the Nlaka’pamux (Thompson) Nation of the Interior Salish peoples of British Columbia Canada.Tim spent his youth camping, hiking and backpacking in the West Kootenay’s.